l-stephen/DEN-SE-032023-Phase-2/READMe.md

 After they are rendered, React calls any side effects that we set up in our components using the `useEffect` hook.

 While our components are living on the page, we can update their data by setting state.
-Whenever we set state in a component, that cause our component (and all of its children) to re-render.
+Whenever we set state in a component, that causes our component (and all of its children) to re-render.
 After the components have re-rendered, React will call our side effects again.
 (It will also run the side effects cleanup function!)

 When using the `useEffect` hook for long-running actions, like an event listener on the window, or subscription to a Websocket, or a timer running in the background, it's useful to be able to clean up the code when we are no longer using it.